flaredata/flaredata.github.io/_posts/2016-10-20-tpch-sequential.md

 What does this mean for scalability?
 By using each individual core much more efficiently, Flare can process data at much lower cost.
-For some queries, we would have to run Spark on hundreds of cores, quite likely spread across a cluster of tens of machines, **and with perfect scalability** to achieve the same performance as Flare on a single core.
+For some queries, we would have to run Spark on hundreds of cores, quite likely spread across a cluster of tens of machines -- **and with perfect scalability** -- to achieve the same performance as Flare on a single core.